ebratt/csc555/csc555/README.md

  - Downloaded and installed HDT on my linux desktop
  - Downloaded, installed, and configured Hadoop 1.1.2 on my linux desktop (1.1 and 2.2 are the only versions of Hadoop that are currently supported with the HDT plugin).
  - Created a `MergePut` class to merge the 92 Reddit Comment files into a single file on HDFS.
 With a default 64Mb block-size, that should produce roughly 15,625 blocks.
- - Created an RCWordCount_Author class to count the number of comments by author and output the top 10.
+ - Created an `RCWordCount_Author` class to count the number of comments by author
+ - Created an `RCWordCount_Top10` class to sort some file on HDFS and output the top 10 in descending order